 Abstract

 Initial text for the specification of profiles, tiers and levels in 3D-HEVC is provided, which can be further discussed and refined at the meeting.

+The second version of this document (v2) has been revised according to the decisions of the joint meeting of JCT-3V and the parent bodies and the technical adjustments discussed in the JCT-3V meeting.

 Introduction